datanav/docs/hub/features/notifications-feature.rst

 Dead entities
 ~~~~~~~~~~~~~
 This is the number of entities that the pipe unsuccessfully retried writing to the sink, and where the pipe
-has retried so many times that the pipe has permanently given up on the entities.
+has retried so many times that the pipe has permanently given up on the entity.

 .. _pipe_completed_metric__retry_errors_last_run: